Twin Cities, Gemini

 Werner watched Kleine struggle for a full minute before holding up his hand.
 “That’s enough, Klei—”

 Gilbert rushed forward, grabbed Werner by the back of the neck, and slammed him into the table in front of them.
-He pinned the man there with his arm pulled tightly behind his back.
+He pinned the man there and pulled the man’s arms tightly behind his back.